Lexycon/android-pn532-hce/README.md

 ## Android

 Either build this whole project by your own or use the prebuilt apk: [releases](https://github.com/Lexycon/android-pn532-hce/releases)
 Copy the apk file to the phone and install it.
-The UI shows the uid and allows you to generate a new one (whyever :-D)
+The UI shows the generated uid.
+Delete application data to get a new id.